trypear/pearai-app/Gulp-README.md

 4. Cross-platform Build Support
 5. npm install inside the 2 modules of PearAI after moving them from vscode/extenstions or pearai/extenstions and then npm run gulp vscode-linux-x64

+# Fix for compiling on Linux
+1. Download / clone pearai-app
+2. Continue with regular procedure
+3. go to extentions/pearai.pearai.* modules folder and do npm install inside both of them
+4. go back to the root directory of the project and do: npm run gulp vscode-linux-x64

 ## Key Changes

 ### 1. Gulp Configuration